Company history in brief

 The Yamal – Europe gas pipeline running across Russia, Belarus, Poland, and Germany enters commercial operation.

-Rem Vyakhirev and Alexander Lukashenko attend commissioning ceremony of Yamal – Europe gas pipeline
+Rem Vyakhirev and Alexander Lukashenko attend commissioning ceremony for Yamal – Europe gas pipeline

 Gazprom starts producing gas from Zapolyarnoye, one of the largest fields in the world.